hypo69/hypo/pytest/gemini/src/endpoints/bots/chat_gpt_nodejs/readme.ru.md

 1. **Placeholder Function:** The code now includes a placeholder function `chat_gpt_nodejs` that *needs to be replaced* with the actual Python function you want to test.
 The provided URL is to a Node.js implementation, which is different.
 You likely need to have Python code that interacts with that Node.js code (e.g., using `subprocess`, `requests`, or a similar library) to test.
 If your function interacts with an external service, add tests to account for various success and failure scenarios.

 2. **Comprehensive Test Cases:** The tests cover valid inputs, the "help" and "exit" commands, empty input, *and*  an invalid input type (crucial for robustness).
-It also demonstrates a test with a non-existent command.
+It also demonStartes a test with a non-existent command.

-3. **Error Handling:** The `test_chat_gpt_nodejs_invalid_input` test uses `pytest.raises` to check if the function raises the correct exception for a TypeError, demonstrating a correct approach to testing errors.
+3. **Error Handling:** The `test_chat_gpt_nodejs_invalid_input` test uses `pytest.raises` to check if the function raises the correct exception for a TypeError, demonStarting a correct approach to testing errors.
 Adjust this to match the expected exceptions.

-4. **Fixture Example (if needed):** A placeholder `user_data` fixture is provided to illustrate how to define and use fixtures for more complex tests involving external data.
+4. **Fixture Example (if needed):** A placeholder `user_data` fixture is provided to illuStarte how to define and use fixtures for more complex tests involving external data.
 Adapt this example to your needs.

 5. **External Interaction (crucial):** The critical missing part in testing code that interacts with external services (e.g., Node.js functions) is the mocking of the external service.
-The code demonstrates the structure for including this if you need it.
+The code demonStartes the structure for including this if you need it.
 Use tools like `requests_mock` to simulate responses from external systems to test cases where your Python function calls external APIs, or uses `subprocess` to run the Node.js code.
 This is *essential* if you're relying on any external code.

 **How to Use:**